 University of Oxford

-Tony Wilson is Vice-President of the Society as well as being General Editor of the Journal of Microscopy.
+Tony Wilson is a former President of the Society and a previous General Editor of the Journal of Microscopy.
 His research in optical microscopy has the overall aim of developing a variety of high resolution imaging techniques for applications in areas ranging from the life sciences to industrial metrology.
 His main interest lies in the theory and implementation of scanning optical microscopes and, in particular, the development of and applications of confocal microscopy.
 He and his colleagues have introduced a number of diverse techniques into confocal microscopy such as fibre optics, laser feedback, extended depth-of-focus imaging, fast aberration free optical focussing and adaptive optics.
 The structured illumination technique as other ‘light efficient’ methods of obtaining optical sectioning have been commercialised from his laboratory.
 He is Professor of Engineering Science and a Fellow of Hertford College at the University of Oxford.
 Professor Tony Wilson is an Honorary Fellow of the Royal Microscopical Society and Fellow of the Royal Academy of Engineering in recognition of his seminal contributions to confocal microscopy, arguably one of the most significant advances in light microscopy in the last century.